raspberrypilearning/microbit-meteorologist/en/step_4.md

 	![img](images/screen2.png)

--  Once you're logged in, you should see a page with your **secret** API key.
-This is important, so copy it to your clipboard:
+-  After you have registered, you will receive an email with your **secret** API key.

 	![img](images/screen3.png)